Five Signs of Low Self-Esteem (And What to Do About Them)

 2. Disliking people in general

-Babies are born with a natural interest and trust in other people, and you were born that way, too.
+Babies are born with a natural interest and trust in other people—you were born that way, too.
 If you now feel like people are not your thing, it’s almost certainly because of painful experiences that taught you that other people can be mean and hurtful.
+Even if you’re no longer in touch with the pain of the past, even if you don’t even remember those experiences, your sense of self and your own worth were undoubtedly shaped by the same experiences that created your dislike of people.
+Unfortunately, dislike and distrust of people make it hard to cultivate the very experiences that would prove people to be better than you expect, perpetuating a vicious circle.

 Pick someone in your life who feels safe enough, and try opening up a little more than you ordinarily would.

-3. Over- or under-achievement
+3. Under- or overachievement

-Overachievers can benefit from allowing themselves to “slack off,” and learning to tolerate the feelings that arise in the absence of productivity.
+Overachievers can benefit from allowing themselves to “slack off” and learning to tolerate the feelings that arise in the absence of productivity.

-Underachievers can pay attention to feelings of fear of failure, and practice making small attempts at do-able activities, such as baby steps toward a larger goal.
+Underachievers can pay attention to feelings of fear of failure and practice making small attempts at doable activities, such as baby steps toward a larger goal.

 4. Perfectionism

-Only if the perfectionist can do something perfectly is it good enough to be acceptable to others.
+For perfectionists, only something done perfectly is good enough to be acceptable to others.
 Ninety-nine percent success is the same as failure; only 100% is good enough (barely).
+Perfectionist might think they create their standards—that is, they may believe they’re trying to please only themselves—but too-high standards are always based on early perceptions of what others expect from us.

 5. Alienation

-Many of us who received the food, clothing and shelter we needed for survival did not receive as much accurate empathy as we needed in order to understand ourselves as people.
+This sense of alienation often results from emotional neglect when a person was young.
+Many of us who received the food, clothing, and shelter we needed for survival did not receive as much accurate empathy as we needed in order to understand ourselves as people.

-Sometimes our caregivers were sick, depressed or even deceased, and we were left alone too often.
+Sometimes our caregivers were sick, depressed, or even deceased, and we were left alone too often.
 Sometimes they were there with a vengeance, sowing fear and discord.
 We didn’t get the opportunities we needed to bond with other people.
+Bonding creates a sense of security and connection that everyone—kids, adolescents, adults, seniors—needs in order to thrive.
+If you feel like an alien, know that you are not alone.
+You are a normal human being reacting in a normal way to the abnormal situation of emotional isolation.

 Read and learn as much as you can about emotions, for these play an important role in the formation of relationships with both yourself and others.
+Practice self-acceptance: if you don’t, you will never feel accepted by others.
+If you can, find a therapist you feel comfortable with.
+A therapist can serve as a compassionate guide while you work on reintegrating yourself into the human race—where you very much belong.

-• Perry March 17th, 2010 at 12:00 AM #1
+March 17th, 2010 at 12:00 AM

 The best thing to do would be to tell yourself that no matter what, you are an important person and that is why you have been created by God in the first place…He has created each one of us for a reason and the reason for your creation is not ordinary!

-• McCullum March 17th, 2010 at 2:53 AM #2
+March 17th, 2010 at 2:53 AM

 Low self-esteem often leads to submissive and introvert person who are easy to be trambled upon by others and this leads to a further degradation of self esteem and hence the cycle continues.
 The best thing to do if you rae feeling that way is to seek help and neutralize it as soon as you can because that will not let you be a victim to other people’s tactics.

-• Bethany March 17th, 2010 at 4:53 AM #3
+March 17th, 2010 at 4:53 AM

 think I work with a crowd of people just like this

-• Steve M Nash March 22nd, 2010 at 7:56 AM #4
+March 22nd, 2010 at 7:56 AM

 This is a great list of low self esteem signs, thanks so much for sharing them!